LopezChris/tf/tutorial/tutorial.md

 ## Role of Big Data

 It is clear then that we must accrue as much data as possible for useful models.
-There are many factors that we must bear in mind when collecting great deals of data chief
+There are many factors that we must bear in mind when collecting great deals chief amongst them are:

 - **Data Volume and Variety:**